 Quarterback Alex Smith, running back Jamaal Charles, receiver Dwayne Bowe, offensive tackle Branden Albert, defensive tackle Dontari Poe, linebackers Derrick Johnson and Tamba Hali were held out.
 The Kansas City Star said that 20 of the Chiefs' preferred starters were replaced (fullback Anthony Sherman and offensive tackle Eric Fisher were the only ones that started as usual).
 And they came within a few inches, on Succop's miss, of beating the now playoff-bound Chargers.

-The Chiefs should feel good about themselves going forward.
+The Chiefs should feel pretty good about themselves going forward.
 Their backups almost won on the road against San Diego.
-It would have been one of the most impressive and craziest wins of the season, but that miss doesn't take away from a magnificent effort (or, if you'd rather, what was almost an all-time choke job by the Chargers).
+It would have been one of the most impressive and craziest wins of the entire season, but that miss doesn't take away from a magnificent effort (or, if you'd rather, what was almost an all-time choke job by the Chargers).

 AFC division winners: Every one of the AFC's division champs looked good on Sunday.
-The only one that had a competitive game on their hands by the fourth quarter was the Patriots, and that was in a rainstorm and the Bills never threatened to win.
+The only one that even had a competitive game on their hands by the fourth quarter was the Patriots, and that was in a rainstorm and the Bills never really threatened to win.
 The Broncos destroyed the Raiders, not only on offense but with their defense too.
 The Bengals showed their upside by beating the defending champion Ravens easily with Andy Dalton throwing four interceptions.
-Cincinnati can be tough if Dalton can clean that up in January (granted, that's a big if).
+Cincinnati can be very tough if Dalton can clean that up in January (granted, that's a big if).
 The Colts have all of a sudden caught a second wind as well.

-Aaron Rodgers to Randall Cobb: If you're not from Wisconsin or Illinois, you have no idea how often "Fourth-and-8" will be brought up by Packers fans from now until roughly the end of time.
+Aaron Rodgers to Randall Cobb: If you're not from Wisconsin or Illinois, you have no idea how often "Fourth and 8" will be brought up by Packers fans from now until roughly the end of time.

 Play of the year.
 If you're not from Chicago, you'll want to read Eric Edholm's breakdown of it.